fabiooshiro/restQL-http/README.md

 We've also developed a game to help new comers: http://game.b2w.io/

-If you want to embed restQL directly into your JVM application you may want to check [restQL-core](https://github.com/B2W-BIT/restQL-core) and [restQL-core-java](https://github.com/B2W-BIT/restQL-core-java)
+If you want to embed restQL directly into your JVM application you may want to check [restQL-core](https://github.com/B2W-BIT/restQL-core) and [restQL-core-java](https://github.com/B2W-BIT/restQL-core-java).

+To use saved queries just spin a [restQL-manager](https://github.com/B2W-BIT/restQL-manager) instance.

 # Getting Started